Jim MillerRoom 11

 SPEAKERS: Danny Johnson, Metropolitan North Georgia Water Planning District; Jennifer Welte, Georgia EPD; Benjy Thompson, Coastal Georgia Regional Water Planning Council; Ed Jeffords, Altamaha Regional Water Planning Council; Gary Hawkins, UGA; Danielle Honour, CDM Smith

 While many of the Obama Administration climate regulations have been rolled back, the Trump Administration is issuing its own version of the regulations which will require implementation in Georgia.
 In 2019, EPA will be issuing final CO2 regulations for new, modified and existing electric generating units and plans to revise methane regulations for municipal solid waste landfills.
 From power plants to landfills, these regulations will impact new and existing sources statewide and may serve as a template for regulation of other source categories in the future.
 This panel will discuss the current state of play on these emerging greenhouse gas regulations, implementation in Georgia and implications for other sectors.

 MODERATOR: Margaret Campbell, Troutman Sanders

-SPEAKERS: Karen Hays, Georgia EPD; Ken Mitchell, EPA Region 4; Mack McGuffey, Troutman Sanders
+SPEAKERS: Eric Cornwell, Georgia EPD; Ken Mitchell, EPA Region 4; Mack McGuffey, Troutman Sanders

 The discussion will include a history of the Laurens County Solid Waste Management Authority’s composting operation from its beginning in 2008 as the first biosolids composting operation located at a landfill to present.
 Along the way, it has expanded its program to include animal mortalities, food residuals and sawdust with great results, but has also experienced some unforeseen “headaches.”
 This session will focus on the issues that have caused the problems and how easily most of these can be remedied with good partners.